codersupra/H2-VQE/README.md

 ## Results:
+Circuit.png shows the photonic ansatz
-Fig1.jpg in the results folder shows the convergence curve for the photonic processor ansatz.
+Fig1.png in the results folder shows the convergence curve for the photonic processor ansatz.

 1. Photonic Ansatz: -1.1356 Hartrees
 2. Real Amplitude Ansatz: -1.13568 Hartrees